g0livax27/Budget-Tracking-App/README.md

 [Signup](https://gerimae-oliva-budget-tracking.herokuapp.com/) today!

+## Getting Started
+Login to your account, or signup with us, and start adding your monthly bills, expenses and/or wish list items

+## Next Steps

 ## Features
 * Signup/Login authentication for individual users to manage their own monthly expenses and/or wish list items
 * Create a new expense or wish list item for each month